efuraimuJS/Eventity.xyz/README.md

 Getting Started
 ---------------

-To get started with Eventity.com, follow these steps:
+To get started with Eventity.xyz, follow these steps:

 1. Clone the repository to your local machine
 2. Install the necessary dependencies using `npm install`